flathub-infra/website/backend/README.md

 ## Dependency changes

-If there's an update in `pyproject.toml`, this means the dependencies have changed and the container needs to be rebuilt.
+If there's an update in `pyproject.toml` or `uv.lock`, this means the dependencies have changed and the container needs to be rebuilt.

 To do this, you run: